VincentKempers/real-time-web-project/readme.md

 The following features are/will be added to application:

 ### Added
-* show markdown in the editor.
-* show markdown in the editor.
-* show markdown in the editor.
+* Show markdown in the editor.
+* Markdown renderer.
+* Login to save to database.
-* show markdown in the editor.
+* store the latest version in the database though a button.
+* Sort of implementation of rights. (if you are logged in you can save)
-* show markdown in the editor.
+* Unique id in the rooms.
+* Show the changes of the server and client.
+* Send the latest version to the client.
+* Real time connection so two people can edit.

-### to be added
+### Still needs to be added
+* Some styling
+* A better version of tunneling.
+*

 # How does this work.

 # Services